jeevanreddy051003/SmartSpoon/README.md

 python -m venv venv

 Activate the virtual environment:
 Windows:
 venv\Scripts\activate

 Mac/Linux:
-source venv/bin/activate
+venv/bin/activate

 ### 2. Install Required Libraries
-Run the following command to install all necessary dependencies: pip install -r requirements.txt
+Run the following command to install all necessary dependencies:

 ### 3. Navigate to the App Directory
 Move into the application directory: